If you wear out your hip, the marvels of modern medicine say you can get a new one. Your knee too. A lot of older folks do.

-Caring for your skin requires a multi-prong approach.
-Slathering on the greatest serums won’t do any good if you’re a dehydrated smoker who insists on take-out every day and drunken benders every week.
-Likewise, if you eat well and treat your body with respect, but don’t protect your skin from the outside too — your results will be subpar.
+Likewise, if you make the sacrifices to eat well and treat your body with respect, but don’t protect your skin from the outside too, your results will be subpar.

-We’ve split this guide into two sections: caring for your skin from the inside and caring for your skin from the outside.
-Feel free to skip to the parts that you need most, but don’t skip any of these steps entirely.
+We’ve split this guide into two sections: caring for your skin from the inside out, and caring for your skin from the outside in.

 Beauty may be skin deep, but the beauty of your skin begins far deeper.
 It’s your largest organ and like every other organ, your skin depends on you to treat your entire body well.

-To put some actual science behind the well-known adage of drinking water for healthier skin, a 2015 study found that drinking water not only improved skin hydration, but elasticity and other biomechanical markers, and a 2007 paper found increased water consumption to increase skin thickness and density.
+To put some actual science behind the well-known adage of drinking water for healthier skin, a 2015 study found that drinking water not only improved skin hydration, but elasticity and other biomechanical markers.
+Other studies have concluded similarly, noting that increased dietary water intake increased skin hydration and reduced dryness.

 A healthy body goes far to nurture healthy skin, but at some point, no matter how well you eat your veggies, wrinkles will appear.
 This is where topical skin care comes in.
 What you put on your skin can help protect it from the elements and even slow down the natural aging process.

 If your daily moisturizer has a sunscreen, you don’t have to think about it.
-Choose one that has a minimum sun protection factor (SPF) of 15.
+Choose one that has a minimum sun protection factor (SPF) of 15 or more.
 Reapply it throughout the day, especially if you’re sweating or swimming.